Now more than one year into the COVID-19 pandemic, and countries around the world have been embracing the “new normal” and seeing a way forward.

 When you travel, you’ll most likely be required to quarantine upon arrival

 Yes, you’ll arrive in country and may be required to stay at home with your host family for 10-14 days before heading to school.
+(Note: many countries will decrease the quarantine period if you arrive with a negative COVID-19 test result and/or get another COVID-19 test upon arrival.)
 But it doesn’t have to be boring!
 In that time, you’ll be able to overcome jetlag, practice your language skills, bond with your host family, eat some great meals, and set yourself up for success for when you can experience the outside world.
 (Imagine how many household vocabulary words you will have mastered!)

 Each country has frequently changing requirements, so you’ll likely not know your exact arrival process or quarantine experience until just prior to departing for your destination country.
 Don’t worry – we’ll keep you updated throughout the whole planning process.